powerman/go-service-example/README.md

 This project shows an example of how to use go-swagger accordingly to Uncle Bob's "Clean Architecture".

-Also it includes [json-schema-cheatsheet.yml](go-swagger JSON Schema support cheatsheet), which list all available validations/annotations for JSON body.
+Also it includes [go-swagger JSON Schema support cheatsheet](json-schema-cheatsheet.yml), which list all available validations/annotations for JSON body.

 ## Clean Architecture